Skip to content

 Power saving must be disabled so background location works when screen is off.
 Check phone power settings if this fails.

-Dog air-scent reaction can be caused by nearby patrol.
+Dog air-scent reaction can be caused by nearby search team.
 If people are upwind, dog may react to their scent.
-Checking nearby patrol positions on map can save significant time.
+Checking nearby search team positions on map can save significant time.

-At wider zoom level you can see other patrol positions.
-Patrol tail shows from which direction they came.
+At wider zoom level you can see other search team positions.
+Search Team tail shows from which direction they came.

 It is not recommended to keep wide zoom all the time because it disrupts your own work.
-But it is good to occasionally check wider picture, especially before dog patrol starts search.
+But it is good to occasionally check wider picture, especially before dog team starts a search.